 The membership that gets you access to:

-- A website featuring video training from thoughtful writers and teachers about things like developing a writing routine, building your team, and honing your skills.
+- A website featuring video training from thoughtful writers and publishing pros about things like developing a writing routine, building your team, and honing your skills.

 - A private Facebook group where you’ll find a warm, supportive community of writers in all stages of the craft.
 Seriously: I’ve never experienced an online community like this anywhere else.This is an example of the kind of honesty and encouragement that’s consistently posted there: